physicsturtle/physicsturtle_old/_calculus-I/index.md

 Welcome to Calculus I, single variable differential calculus!
 This is generally a student's first exposure to post-secondary mathematics, and success in this course is crucial to further studies in mathematics or science.
 Calculus is the language of physics and engineering, but is also a beautiful subject to study on its own.

-The prerequisites are as follows
+The prerequisites are as follows:
 1. A strong background in high school mathematics, including trigonometry, solving algebraic equations, working with exponentials and logarithms, and graphing.
 2. An exposure to physics is useful; many examples will be drawn from physics.